LTUC/amman-dotnet-401d2/curriculum/README.md

 The second half starts with (2) 1-week sprints.
 Each week is broken into daily milestones.
 Each milestone consists of 3-5 user stories that are divided amongst all developers in a team.

 Each day, the developers will complete their respective user stories.
-Each day builds off the prior, so it is important that all user stories from one day is completed before the next.
+Each day builds off the prior, so it is important that all user stories from one day are completed before the next.

 *Projects are only submitted at the end of each sprint* - This allows for students to progress towards an "end of week sprint" goal instead of feeling rushed everyday to complete the given tasks.
 This is also intentional to emulate a real-world team where in an agile environment, they are given until the end of the sprint to complete all the tasks that are assigned to them each day.

 Students will use Azure Dev Ops (ADO) as their project management tool and Azure Repos as their source control.
 They will use the ADO Kanban board to create and manage user stories.

 1. Managing a Sprint Backlog
-1. Create User stories with tasks and Acceptance tests
+1. Create user stories with tasks and acceptance tests
-1. Task Branching
 1. Time estimation
 1. PRs within Azure Dev Ops
-1. Peer Reviews
+1. Peer reviews
-1. Weekly Goals and Retrospectives
+1. Weekly goals and retrospectives

 ### Module 6 - Sprint 1: Admin Dashboard